 Improve lodge employee housing within its assigned property area (outside of the lodge historic district).
 Buffer surrounding visitor uses and consider a range of alternatives and funding approaches (e.g., total rehab, new modular and/or efficiency buildings or structures).
-May feature a naturalized outdoor employee use space with permanent rain shelter, fire pit, and features to enhance healthy off-duty socialization.
+May feature an outdoor employee use space with permanent rain shelter, fire pit, and features to enhance healthy off-duty socialization in a natural setting.
 [CTA]